John-Beomseok-Kim/Hexeract/README.md

 ---
 # DISCLAIMER
-This project is yet INCOMPLEAT for the mean time
+This project is in development

 ---
 # Recomended Print Settings